section-engineering-education/engineering-education/content/articles/understanding-coco-dataset/index.md

 By default, the `segmentation` value is an empty list.
 We normally update the key with the value `[xmin, ymin, xmin, ymin + ymax, xmin + xmax, ymin + ymax, xmin + xmax, ymax]`.

-These values represents all the coordinates as shown below:
+These values represent all the coordinates as shown below:

 - `(xmin, ymin)` - Top-left coordinate
 - `(xmin, ymin + ymax)` - Top-right coordinate